Bald Eagle Facts

-A: Hey Josh: a great and logical question!
-While no one knows the answer for sure (not scientifically proven) below are some hypotheses.
-I'll bet you have come up with some of these reasons yourself:
+A: That's a great and logical question!
+While no one knows the answer for sure (not scientifically proven) below are some hypotheses:

 we have to look at how much energy (food) an eagle requires on a daily